openshift/assisted-service/docs/enhancements/dynamic-fetching-of-openshift-versions.md

 Currently, we have defined processes to support the growing list of OpenShift versions.
 It can be separated to the following cases:
-* Adding a newly released minor version of OpenShift when it's first introduced as part of an EC (Engineering Candidate), FC (Feature Complete) or RC (Release Complete) versions.
+* Adding a newly released minor version of OpenShift when it's first introduced as part of an EC (Engineering Candidate), FC (Feature Candidate) or RC (Release Candidate) versions.
 For example, OpenShift 4.12 had its first appearance as version ``4.12.0-ec.0``.
 With the new version we usually also add live-iso discovery images that are appropriate for the release.
 * Updating beta releases like EC/FC/RC by following candidate channels like